 This one-year program is open to students who have completed a bachelor’s degree in mathematics or computer science and have passed the first year of a master’s or PhD program.

-Each scholarship consists of around 1300 €/month during 11 months (operated by Campus France).
-The Labex will pay the university registration fees for all the Bézout master’s students enrolled in this scholarship program, who will only have to pay a mandatory 90 € (approx.) yearly fee for the health system.
+Each scholarship consists of around 1300 €/month during 11 months (operated by Campus France — this support cannot be combined with any other financial help).
+The Labex will pay the university registration fees for all the Bézout master’s students enrolled in this scholarship program, who will only have to pay a mandatory 90 € (approx.) yearly fee for CVEC (contribution for life campus).

 See also the practical informations on the academic environment.